montoyamoraga/tiny-trainable-instruments/docs/0-bill-of-materials.md

 | [Jumper wires](https://www.adafruit.com/product/758) | 1 | 3.95 | Adafruit | Connections |
 | [Micro USB cable](https://www.adafruit.com/product/592)  |  1 | 2.95 | Adafruit |Power |

-## Cheaper and easier materials for output
+## Simple outputs

+These are the recommended materials for starters, and are the ones covered in the proposed beginner workshop.

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|